Will Secretary Steven Chu give Chrysler The Advanced Technology Vehicles Manufacturing (ATVM) Loan Program out of Section 136?

 5. The Vehicle Production Group LLC $50 million 900 Mar 2011 1 Closed

-1. According to Fisker automotive, “The DOE approved two loans totaling $528.7M for Fisker to develop advanced technology vehicles that would lower dangerous emissions, reduce our dependence on foreign oil, make the US competitive in the global marketplace and create jobs in America.
+1. According to Fisker Automotive, “The DOE approved two loans totaling $528.7M for Fisker to develop advanced technology vehicles that would lower dangerous emissions, reduce our dependence on foreign oil, make the US competitive in the global marketplace and create jobs in America.
 These loans have accelerated Fiskers plans, enabling the company to grow our American jobs base to more than 700 full time and contract employees at our California headquarters and Wilmington, Delaware factory.
-The majority of that amount is specifically for development of Fiskers next generation Electric Vehicle with extended range (aka Project Nina), which will be built in Fisker Automotives factory in Wilmington.”
+The majority of that amount is specifically for the development of Fisker’s next generation Electric Vehicle with extended range (aka Project Nina), which will be built in Fisker Automotives factory in Wilmington.”

 2. According to the DOE website the first loans include a $5.9 billion loan to Ford for upgrading factories in five states to produce 13 more fuel-efficient models, a $1.6 billion loan to Nissan to build advanced electric vehicles and advanced batteries, and a $465 million loan to Tesla Motors to manufacture it’s new electric sedan.

 Ford Motor Company will receive it’s loans through 2011, using the funds to upgrade it’s engine plants in Dearborn, Michigan; Cleveland, Ohio; and Lima, Ohio, and to upgrade it’s transmission plants in Livonia, Michigan; Sterling Heights, Michigan; and Sharonville, Ohio.
 Ford will also upgrade it’s assembly plants in Chicago, Illinois; Louisville, Kentucky; Dearborn, Michigan; Wayne, Michigan; and Kansas City, Missouri, converting two of the truck factories into assembly plants for cars.
-In addition, the Ford loans will finance advances in traditional combustion engines and electrified vehicles and help raise the fuel efficiency of more than two dozen popular models.
+Also, the Ford loans will finance advances in traditional combustion engines and electrified vehicles and help raise the fuel efficiency of more than two dozen popular models.

 3. Nissan aims to manufacture a cost-competitive electric vehicle with a lithium-ion battery pack in Smyrna, Tennessee, and plans to eventually reach a production capacity of 150,000 vehicles per year.
-Tesla Motors will use it’s funding to finance a California-based manufacturing facility for the Tesla Model S sedan, an all-electric sedan that can be recharged at a conventional 120-volt or 220-volt outlet.
+Tesla Motors will use its funding to finance a California-based manufacturing facility for the Tesla Model S sedan, an all-electric sedan that can be recharged at a conventional 120-volt or 220-volt outlet.
 Production will begin in 2011 and ramp up to 20,000 vehicles per year by the end of 2013.

-4. Tesla Motors, Inc. closed a $465 million loan arrangement under the Department of Energys Advanced Technology Vehicles Manufacturing Loan Program to (1) reopen an auto manufacturing plant in Fremont, California to produce specially-designed, all-electric, plug-in vehicles, and (2) to develop a manufacturing facility to produce battery packs, electric motors and other powertrain components that will power all-electric plug-in vehicles manufactured by Tesla and other original equipment manufacturers including Daimler and Toyota.
+4. Tesla Motors, Inc. closed a $465 million loan arrangement under the Department of Energy’s Advanced Technology Vehicles Manufacturing Loan Program to (1) reopen an auto manufacturing plant in Fremont, California to produce specially-designed, all-electric, plug-in vehicles, and (2) to develop a manufacturing facility to produce battery packs, electric motors and other powertrain components that will power all-electric plug-in cars manufactured by Tesla and other original equipment manufacturers including Daimler and Toyota.
 The projects are expected to create up to 1,500 jobs.

-5. Doe says that $50 million loan to The Vehicle Production Group LLC will support the development of the six-passenger MV-1, a factory-built wheelchair accessible vehicle that will run on compressed natural gas and create 900 jobs across the country.
+5. Doe says that a $50 million loan to The Vehicle Production Group LLC will support the development of the six-passenger MV-1, a factory-built wheelchair accessible vehicle that will run on compressed natural gas and create 900 jobs across the country.
 A prominent partner of VPG is Clean Energy, a Natural Gas Group of T. Boone Pickens.

-From all appearances it looks like Secretary Chu was impressed with Chrysler’s efforts, which should please the Michigan Congresspersons.
+From all appearances, it looks like Secretary Chu was impressed with Chrysler’s efforts, which should please the Michigan Congresspersons.